-Philadelphia's Food Fair (not to be confused with an independently-operated Detroit-based chain) had its beginnings as the Reading Giant Quality Price Cutter store, which opened -in Harrisburg, Pennsylvania- in the late 1920s.
+Philadelphia's Food Fair (not to be confused with another Detroit-based chain) had its beginnings as the Reading Giant Quality Price Cutter store, which opened, in Harrisburg, Pennsylvania, in the late 1920s.
 The Food Fair name appeared in the 1940s.
-By 1957, there were two hundred and seventy-five stores, and over five hundred by the mid-1960s.
-Acquisitions were conducted between 1958 and 1963.
-Most -if not all- Food Fair stores had been converted to the Pantry Pride discount brand by 1970.
-By 1987, these stores had been shuttered.
+Competing chains were acquired between 1958 and 1963.
+By the mid-1960s, there were over five hundred stores.
+Most Food Fair locations had been converted to the Pantry Pride brand by 1970.
+All were shuttered by 1987.

 FOOD FAIR JUNIOR-ANCHORED SHOPPING MALLS: